-One the world’s few acknowledged virtuosos of the viola, Garth Knox is known for playing some of the most demanding music written for that instrument with elegance and dash.
-On November 14, he’ll also perform pieces for the viola d’amore, a period instrument with resonating strings mounted beneath its bowed ones.
-The program ranges from Tobias Hume’s 1605 Pavane to one of Knox’s own compositions from his CD Viola Spaces.
-The evening’s highlight will be the world premiere of a new piece for viola d’amore and electronics by English composer James Dillon under a commission from the French band Art Zoyd.
-The artist will give a talk before the concert.
+One the world’s few virtuosos of the viola, Garth Knox is known for playing some of the most demanding music written for that instrument with elegance and dash.
+For this concert, he also performed pieces for the viola d’amore, a 17th century instrument with resonating strings mounted beneath its bowed ones.
+The program ranged from Tobias Hume’s 1605 Pavane to one of Knox’s own compositions to the world premiere of a new piece for viola d’amore and electronics by English composer James Dillon.
+A talk with the artist preceded the concert.

-Garth Knox studied viola at London’s Royal College of Music.
-He has been a member of Pierre Boulez’s Ensemble InterContemporain and the Arditti String Quartet.
+Knox studied viola at London’s Royal College of Music and has been a member of Pierre Boulez’s Ensemble InterContemporain and the Arditti String Quartet.
 As a soloist, he has premiered works by Henze, Ligeti, Schnittke, Ferneyhough, James Dillon, George Benjamin, and many others.
-In recent years he has begun composing his own music for the viola and viola d’amore, both with and without electronics.
-He also collaborates regularly in Theater and dance projects and has written and performed a one-man show for children.
-His CDs include Utopian Dances, Goldberg’s Ghost, D’Amore, with Agnès Vesterman, and Viola Spaces.
+Knox was in residence at EMPAC as well to record a work for viola d’amore by the British composer Ed Bennet for My Broken Machines, a CD released in 2011 by NMC Recordings.